 Pages 1 and 67-68 from Oberlin College’s form 990 are excerpted here.
 The first page summarizes the asset and income items for the year.
 Lines 7a and 7b report a $3.9M business loss — about $1400 per student.
 Is there dirty laundry hiding in this loss?
 Pages 67 and 68 contain the salary information for the 15 highest paid people in the college.
 The numbers are enough to make one puke.

 Take a look at the prescient predictions of financial turmoil that have come to pass sooner than JD expected caused by extrapolating the status quo.

 The tax accountants and tax attorneys who prepared this tax return have done a reasonable amount of obfuscation on the salary numbers.
 Nevertheless, one can deduce what each person’s total compensation was with a little bit of work.
 Be aware that the total compensation includes such things as fringe benefits and pension contributions.

-The bottom line is the Oberlin president’s salary is well over $1.2 million during the period covered by the tax return.
-It is probably a higher number now.
+The bottom line is the former Oberlin president’s compensation was well over $1.2 million during the period covered by the tax return.
 This compensation is about 3x that of the president of the United States.
-Considering that President Ambar has at least 3x the bull slinging skills of President Trump, she is arguably underpaid.
+President Ambar was on the job for only a fraction of the year, so her compensation is considerably smaller.
+Considering that President Ambar has at least the bull slinging skills of President Trump, she is arguably underpaid.

-President Amber’s salary has been increased significantly, perhaps as a reward for the anticipated savings from progressively busting the union as part of a social justice program.
+President Ambar’s generous compensation is perhaps a reward for the anticipated savings from progressively busting the union as part of a “social justice” program.
+The existence of the union negatively affects some of the College’s financial ratings.
 Indeed, the BOT is flying at 35 (K) Above Reality.

 JP Morgan’s financial integrity test